 MASUA PAN DI ZUCCHERO – This small cove is about 1 hour and 30 minutes drive from Piscinas.
 It’s an incredibly scenic place from where you can admire the sea stack of Pan di Zucchero and access Porto Flavia mines.
 Avoid it when the mistral wind blows.

-There aren’t any accommodation options in Piscinas Dunes itself – a hotel right by the beach is currently being completely refurbished.
 The closest access point will be Arbus – and even that is a good 40 minutes drive from the beach.
 Unless you want to visit Piscinas as a day trip from Cagliari (which is totally doable, provided you pick the right road!) you will have to sleep in Arbus.
 These are the best places to stay there:

 AFFITTACAMERE ARBUS – A lovely small guest house in the center of the village, with anything you may need for a comfortable stay.